- What Does LBI Do?

 What services does the Lucy Burns Institute offer?

-The Lucy Burns Institute connects people to politics through its projects, Ballotpedia.org and Judgepedia.org.
+The Lucy Burns Institute connects people to politics through its three primary projects: Ballotpedia, Judgepedia, and Policypedia.
 We provide accurate and comprehensive information that allows citizens of all walks of life — from journalists and bloggers to business owners, teachers, and families — to make decisions about politics that are more closely aligned with their own beliefs.

-We offer robust coverage of news at all levels of government on both Ballotpedia.org and Judgepedia.org that sets the industry standard for accuracy, timeliness, and neutrality.
+We offer robust coverage of news at all levels of government that sets the industry standard for accuracy, timeliness, and neutrality.
 Our expert writers and researchers are available for interviews on a wide variety of topics.
 To request an interview, please fill out this form.

 Why do you do what you do?